Postmodern philosophy: Jacques Derrida

+Gilles Deleuze on productive difference

+The work of Gilles Deleuze developed a concept of difference as a productive mechanism, rather than as a merely negative phenomenon.
+He advocated for a critique of reason that emphasizes sense and affect over rational judgment.
+Following Nietzsche, Deleuze argued that philosophical critique is an encounter between thought and what forces it into action, and that this requires training, discipline, inventiveness, and even a certain "cruelty".
+He believed that thought cannot activate itself, but needs external forces to awaken and move it.
+Art, science, and philosophy can provide such activation through their transformative and experimental nature.

 Richard Rorty

-In the United States, a well-knownpragmatist and self-proclaimed postmodernist was Richard Rorty.
-An analytic philosopher, Rorty believed that combining Willard Van Orman Quine's criticism of the analytic-synthetic distinction with Wilfrid Sellars's critique of the "Myth of the Given" allowed for an abandonment of the view of the thought or language as a mirror of a reality or external world.
+In the United States, a well-known pragmatist and self-proclaimed postmodernist was Richard Rorty.
+An analytic philosopher, Rorty believed that combining Willard Van Orman Quine's criticism of the analytic-synthetic distinction with Wilfrid Sellars's critique of the "Myth of the Given" allowed for an abandonment of the view of the thought or language as a mirror of a reality or an external world.
 Further, drawing upon Donald Davidson's criticism of the dualism between conceptual scheme and empirical content, he challenges the sense of questioning whether our particular concepts are related to the world in an appropriate way, whether we can justify our ways of describing the world as compared with other ways.
 He argued that truth was not about getting it right or representing reality, but was part of a social practice and language was what served our purposes in a particular time; ancient languages are sometimes untranslatable into modern ones because they possess a different vocabulary and are unuseful today.
 Donald Davidson is not usually considered a postmodernist, although he and Rorty have both acknowledged that there are few differences between their philosophies.

+Douglas Kellner

+Douglas Kellner insists that the "assumptions and procedures of modern theory" must be forgotten.
+Kellner analyzes the terms of this theory in real-life experiences and examples.
+Kellner uses science and technology studies as a major part of his analysis; he urges that the theory is incomplete without it.
+The scale is larger than just postmodernism alone; it must be interpreted through cultural studies where science and technology studies play a large role.
+The reality of the 11 September attacks on the United States of America is the catalyst for his explanation.
+In response, Kellner continues to examine the repercussions of understanding the effects of the 11 September attacks.
+He questions if the attacks are only able to be understood in a limited form of postmodern theory due to the level of irony.
+The conclusion he depicts is simple: postmodernism, as most use it today, will decide what experiences and signs in one's reality will be one's reality as they know it.

 Criticism

-Criticisms of postmodernism, while intellectually diverse, share the opinion that it lacks coherence and is hostile to notions such as truth, logic, and objectivity.
-Specifically, it is held that postmodernism can be meaningless, promotes obscurantism and uses relativism (in culture, morality, knowledge) to the extent that it cripples most judgement calls.